Senator John McCain, ex-POW and political maverick, dead at 81

 In a 2002 memoir, McCain wrote, “I’m an independent-minded, well-informed public servant to some.
 And to others, I’m a self-styled, self-righteous maverick pain in the ass.”

-John Sidney McCain III was born on Aug.
+McCain was born on Aug.
 29, 1936, at an American naval installation in the Panama Canal Zone - U.S. territory at the time - when his father was stationed there.

 He conceded he was a “smart ass” during his years at the U.S. Naval Academy and graduated fifth from the bottom of his class.